-AFTA Chargeback Scheme (ACS) is available to ATAS accredited travel agencies and provides protection against consumer debit and credit card chargebacks which result from supplier insolvency.
+AFTA Chargeback Scheme (ACS) is available to ATAS accredited travel agencies and provides protection against consumer credit card chargebacks which result from supplier insolvency.

 The Scheme has been established as a member focused non-profit organisation and there is no cost to members to become participants in the Scheme.